cyniphile/blog/_posts/2021-12-1-biology-rust.md

 ## Speed

 Does all this organizational overhead make our code perform less efficiently?
 Well, theoretically it could actually make it more efficient.
 Strings (in both Rust and Python) are encoded in UTF-8 which uses a minimum of 8-bits per symbol.
-DNA has only four symbols and so only really needs 2 bits.
+DNA has only four symbols and so only really needs 2 bits per base.
 Another consideration is parsing: if our DNA is saved in a file (say [FASTA format](https://en.wikipedia.org/wiki/FASTA_format) which just uses character strings), we have to read the file _and_ parse it into our internal enum representation.
 This means [more code to write](https://github.com/cyniphile/rosalind/blob/99c3fdb60985b09e9418b308d9bdae4a7657ecbe/bio-lib-algebraic-rs/src/lib.rs#L86) and more computational overhead.

 I wasn't sure how the trade-off would play out, so I just benchmarked everything using the excellent [`criterion`](https://github.com/bheisler/criterion.rs) package for Rust.
 I compared the original string `find_reverse_palindromes` function with one that operates on a vector of `DnaNucleotide` enums.
-I also timed the ADT/enum version both including the string-to-enum parsing step, and a pre-parsed version where I only timed the palindrome searching part.
+I also timed the ADT/enum version both including the string-to-enum parsing step, and as a pre-parsed version where I only timed the palindrome searching part.
 Drumroll...

 ![]({{ site.baseurl }}/images/biology-rust/Schermata-2021-11-16-alle-15.51.28.png)

-It looks like Rust's promise of "zero-cost abstractions" is is a lie, we are actually getting _negative_ cost abstractions here!
+It looks like Rust's promise of "zero-cost abstractions" is a lie, we are actually getting _negative_ cost abstractions here!
 Even including the parsing overhead, the ADT-based version of our function is over twice as fast as the string version.
 The Rust compiler clearly takes advantage of the `enum` representation to make some key optimizations (though I couldn't tell what these optimizations actually are when comparing the [emitted assembly and LLVM IR](https://github.com/cyniphile/rosalind/blob/main/bio-lib-algebraic-rs/asm_output/find_reverse_palindromes_adt.asm) of the two functions.
 I leave that as an exercise for the reader 😃).

 ## What About Python?

 ADTs sort-of [exist in Python](https://stackoverflow.com/questions/16258553/how-can-i-define-algebraic-data-types-in-python) while using `mypy` typechecking, which even offers hacky-feeling [exhaustivity checks](https://hakibenita.com/python-mypy-exhaustive-checking).
 However, Enum support is [not quite ready in PyO3](https://github.com/PyO3/pyo3/issues/834), so it's not yet possible to call enum-based Rust functions from Python.
-To use Rust in Python, we'll just have to wrap our ADT-style function with one that accepts a string and pre-parses it into a vector of enums:
+To use Rust in Python, we'll just have to wrap our ADT-style function with another function that accepts a string and pre-parses it into a vector of enums:

 ```rust
 #[pyfunction]